shahin-m-hashim/react-hybrid-form/README.md

 2. Simple, Minimal API -

    - Other Libraries: Typically involve multiple hooks and configurations, which can feel overwhelming for simple forms.
-React Hook Form and Formik, for example, use complex setups like Controller and useForm to manage state and validation.

-   - This Library: Provides just three core functions—register, getFormData, and resetForm—keeping the API lean and straightforward for any form setup.
+   - This Library: Provides just three core functions keeping the API lean and straightforward for any form setup.

-3. Low Learning Curve -
+3. Very Low Learning Curve -

-- Other Libraries: Require familiarity with advanced React patterns and extensive documentation, which can slow down development, especially for simpler projects.
+- Other Libraries: Require familiarity with advanced React patterns and extensive documentation, which can slow down development, especially for beginners.

 - This Library: Designed for clarity and ease of use, allowing even beginners to quickly set up and manage forms without extensive prerequisites.

+4. Extremely Light Weight

+   - Other Libraries: Libraries like Formik and React Hook Form can be hefty, often exceeding hundreds of kilobytes.

+   - This Library: Coming in at an ultra-light 81.7 KB, it's designed to provide many features without the bloat, ensuring fast loading times and better performance for your app.

 # Installation